ilios/user-guide/programs/program-year-objective-map-visualization.md

 ![select visualization](../images/programs/objective_map_visualization/select_visualization.png)

 Once the data has been processed after a second or two, the following high level visualization appears on screen.
-This needs to be clicked to drill down to be able to review the data.
+This can be clicked to drill down into lower levels to be able to review the data.

 ![click for more details](../images/programs/objective_map_visualization/click_for_more_details.png)